Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

 * Current version doesn't support the display of detailed information for a Bitcoin address,

-* Calls to the RPC API of your bitcoind through the interface of the block explorer are deactivated.
+* Calls to the RPC API of your bitcoind are deactivated.

 <a name="pairing"/>